chiefautism/octra-program-bug-registry/README.md

 }
 ```

-## better fix
+## main fix, where supported

-use an unsigned type for money values if available:
+use `u128` or another unsigned type for money values where the target compiler/runtime supports it:

 ```aml
 fn transfer(to: address, amount: u128): bool {